-- Soros did well during the bubble.
-So, investors kept pouring in money - As Tiger's performance was poor during the bubble, it suffered from redemptions - Eventually, the Tiger fund was liquidated in March 2000 because its asset base eroded too much.
+- Soros experienced positive flows, especially after they increased exposure to tech stocks - As Tiger's performance was poor during the bubble, it suffered from redemptions - Eventually, the Tiger fund was liquidated in March 2000 because its asset base eroded too much.
 Just before the bubble burst!